Sh1co/RaceEngineer/README.md

 ## Install

-- Marketplace listing target ID: `RaceEngineer.raceengineer`
+- Not available on VS Code Marketplace yet.
-- Local package path after build: `app/vscode/dist/raceengineer-0.2.8.vsix`
+- Need to build and install locally

 ## Configuration